-More than 2 million Americans -- and over 65 million people worldwide -- live with epilepsy.
-People with epilepsy have seizures -- unexpected electrical ʻstormsʼ in the brain.
+More than three million people in the U.S. -- and over 65 million people worldwide -- live with epilepsy.
+People with epilepsy have seizures -- unexpected electrical "storms" in the brain.

 Seizures impact their lives in many ways including creating barriers to employment and education and facing a sense of discrimination and isolation from their peers who donʼt understand what happens when they see a seizure occur.